 The new-generation graphics cards are an order of magnitude more expensive than their predecessors, even factoring in recent pricing problems faced by graphics card buyers all over the world.
 Here’s the breakdown on what these cards are and what they do.

 Nvidia had three cards to show off at Gamescom: The RTX 2070, RTX 2080, and RTX 2080 Ti.
 That was somewhat of a surprise, as with generations past, Nvidia has staggered the showcase and release of these cards over a longer period of time.
-Where the 10-series saw the 1080 release first, followed by the 1070 a month later, and the 1080 Ti a year after that, the 2080 and 2080 Ti were initially slated to go on sale on (“or around”) September 20, while the 2070 has a possible release date of October.
+Where the 10-series saw the 1080 release first, followed by the 1070 a month later, and the 1080 Ti a year after that.

-We have a bit of bad news regarding those release dates.
-The RTX 2080 has been confirmed to ship on September 20.
-However, the 2080 Ti has been delayed a week to September 27.
-In a forum post, a Nvidia representative said that the company expects pre-orders to ship between the 20 and 27.
+We have a bit of new information regarding those release dates.
+The powerful RTX 2080 is now available for $799, and the beefier RTX 2070 for $600.
+However, the 2080 Ti is still not yet available for purchase.
+Last checked, a forum post from a Nvidia representative said that the company expects pre-orders to ship by October 10.

 Performance isn’t as impressive as Nvidia made out